 Astronomy in Charlottesville

 The University of Virginia (UVa) is the center of a large, active, and diverse astronomical community.
 The University’s Department of Astronomy currently has 18 faculty and 40 graduate students, post docs and research scientists.
 The grounds of the University are also home to the National Radio Astronomy Observatory (NRAO) and the Atacama Large Millimeter Array Project (ALMA) which together employ roughly 35 research astronomers and a further 20 instrument scientists.
 Both the University Department and NRAO pursue research in a wide range of subjects, including observational, theoretical and instrumentation groups.
-The University has direct access to a number of optical telescopes, both local and worldwide, while NRAO runs facilities in West Virginia, New Mexico, and Chile.
+The University has direct access to a number of optical telescopes, both local and worldwide, while NRAO runs facilities in New Mexico and Chile.

 Professional astronomy in Charlottesville had its start with Thomas Jefferson, who directed that an observatory should be built on Observatory Mountain (now named Mount Jefferson), and that Astronomy be in the course of study of the newly formed University.
 In 1877, the gift by Leander McCormick of a twenty-six inch Alvan Clark refractor led to the establishment of a School of Astronomy and the Leander McCormick Observatory was dedicated in 1885.
 The refractor was, for a short time, the largest telescope in the country.
 Photographic observations were begun in 1914 for the purpose of measuring stellar positions and motions and continued until the mid-1990’s.
 Over 155,000 plates have been accumulated, and more ground-based distances were determined at McCormick Observatory than at any other observatory on earth during the 20th century.
 UVa’s historical interest in astrometry continues in more modern guise, through programs targeting nearby brown dwarf stars and stars with possible planets.